CozzyBro2/media-server/README.md

     image: hashcollision/media-server

     environment:
-      # PORT: 5530 #(Optional: use to change port server runs on.)
+      # PORT: 5530 #Optional: use to change the server port.
     ports:
-      - 5530:5530 # If you change ports change it here too.
+      - 5530:5530 #Make sure this matches the port you're using.

 ```
 ## Manual